 Finally, to really challenge whether you’ve shown effectively, test your story against this ultimate critique checklist.
 (It isn’t for the faint-hearted, but it will ensure your story is hitting all the high notes!

-And of course, if you want more formal help, our collection of thesaurus books are your greatest weapon when it comes to choosing description with impact:
+If you think you might still need a touch of help, our description thesaurus books are your greatest weapon when it comes to choosing description with impact:

-Or visit our ultimate Library Resource, One Stop For Writers, where we have 11 description thesauruses (and more coming) to choose from, plus many other features and unique tools for writers.
+And visit our ultimate creativity portal, One Stop For Writers, where we have 14 description thesauruses (and counting) to choose from, plus many other features and unique tools for writers.
 Pulling readers in via meaningful description has never been easier.

 Like this post?
 I have another one like it: Ultimate Character Building Toolkit